Skip to content

 "A circuit will work no matter where you connect the wires"

 The path has to actually go from one end of the battery, through the device, and back to the other end of the battery.
 If both wires connect to the same terminal, no electricity flows.
-If a wire skips the bulb entirely (called a short circuit), the bulb stays dark and the wire might even get hot.
+If a wire skips the bulb entirely (called a short circuit), the bulb stays dark, the wire heats up fast, and the battery drains within seconds and can leak or get hot enough to burn skin.
+Don't set up a short circuit on purpose.
 Where the wires connect matters a lot.

 📓 Teaching Resources for 5.8B